 Critical Super Silver Haze

 *Please Note that we only release lots of "Shake" when we accumulate a significant amount of product.

-Based on client feedback and our own research, we are offering the following product our clients in 25 and 50 mL containers, outfitted with a child-proof eye-dropper for discrete, standardized dosing:
+Based on client feedback and our own research, we are offering the following product to our clients in 20 mL and 50 mL bottles, outfitted with a child-proof eye-dropper for discrete, standardized dosing.

 What are Cannabis Oils?